MIDS-scaling-up/v2/week03/labs/README.md

 ```
 docker run --privileged -v /data/digits-data:/data -p 5001:5001 -d digits
 ```
 Open a browser window and go to localhost:5001 to access DIGITS running on the Jetson.
-Note that DIGITS is accessed through localhost instead of the IP address of the VS since it's actually running on the Jetson.
 If you need to add large files (such as pre-trained models or datasets), copy them to /data/digits-data on the host and they will be visible under /data on the Jetson.